 The most vulnerable people in rural Kenya are the elderly, the disabled and children.
 We run ongoing support programs for these groups to ensure that they can access the facilities and services needed to overcome their disadvantage.

 Elderly people in rural Kenya often live in extreme povery, suffering from malnutrition, untreated medical issues (high blood pressure, arthritis, osteoporosis), loneliness and physical neglect.

-We run monthly social gatherings for the elderly.
-As well as being a social outlet where they get a hot nutritious meal, we provide the following services:
+Since 2016 we have run monthly social gatherings for the elderly.
+As well as being a social outlet where they get a hot nutritious meal, we provide the following free services:

-There has been huge enthusiasm for this program among the elderly.
+There has been huge enthusiasm for this program among the elderly, with 70-100 regular attendees.
 They meet at our medical centre and thus become more visible members of the community.